dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 # Virtual Environments

-A virtual environment solves the problem that projectX uses version 1.x of a package while projectY uses version 2.x of a packsage by keeping dependencies in different environments.
+A virtual environment solves the problem that projectX uses version 1.x of a package while projectY uses version 2.x of a package by keeping dependencies in different environments.

 ### Install a virtualenv